GluuFederation/docs-ce-prod/docs/source/integration/saas/salesforce.md

 # Single Sign-On (SSO) to Salesforce.com

-By default Salesforce suggest deployers to implement IDP-initiated SSO.
-The initialization of IDP-initiated SSO is little bit complex as it requires a big hostname which includes IDP's SSO link as well as SP's login uri.
-So we prefer SP-initiated SSO and here in this documentation we are presenting a very simple SP-initiated SSO steps with Salesforce and Gluu Server.
-Still, you can go for IDP-initiated SSO if you prefer.
+By default, Salesforce suggests deployers implement IDP-initiated SSO.
+The initialization of IDP-initiated SSO is complex and requires a long hostname which includes the IDP's SSO link, as well as the SP's login URI.
+For this reason, we recommend SP-initiated SSO.
+This documentation presents a very simple SP-initiated SSO integration with Salesforce and Gluu Server.
+If necessary, IDP-initiated SSO is also possible.
 Further documentation is available at the Salesforce.com site.

 ## Prepare Salesforce.com